xnhp0320/acl_search_lib/README.md

 Therefore I decide to rewrite HyperSplit code for a robust implementation.
 Feel free to drop an email to hepeng@ict.ac.cn if you have any question about the implementation.

+# IPv6 Support

+The code has been refactoring to support IPv6.
+The idea is quite easy to follows, we have changed one IPv6 fields into four 32-bit fields.
+Thus an IPv6 three-tuple (IP, PORT, PROTO) is transformed into (32, 32, 32, 32, 32, 32) 6 tuple matching.

+The code now exports *rule\_base\_t* for the base class for the rule data structure.
+The previous rule interface has been changed to use rule\_base\_t as input.

+See test\_rule.c for examples.